 International Concussion Society Co-Founder Ken Shubin Stein shares why concussions are worth fighting for

-For Dr. Ken Shubin Stein, Chairman of the International Concussion Society Board of Directors, concussions are a personal matter.
+For Dr. Ken Shubin Stein, Co-Founder of the International Concussion Society Board of Directors, concussions are a personal matter.
 As a result, he has pledged to dedicate the next phase of his professional career to advocating for concussion treatment and research.
 His commitment to the cause and passion for making an impact led him to become one of the founding members of the International Concussion Society, the nonprofit group building awareness around concussions through the Concussion.Org website.
 And we were lucky enough to get a closer look as to what drives him to make a difference.
 Take a look.

 How have concussions impacted your life or career?